cypress-io/cypress-documentation/source/api/commands/contains.md

 ## Scopes

-`.contains()` acts differently whether it's starting a series of commands or being chained off of an existing.
+`.contains()` acts differently whether it's starting a series of commands or being chained off an existing series.

 ***When starting a series of commands:***